andrsschultz/mike

 Threads of work (detailed view)

-andrsschultz rips out the cloud storage and runs Mike on a local disk
+andrsschultz rips out the cloud and keeps the files on disk